Organise your Christmas music.

 - Get your Christmas music in order and make playlists for a variety of festive scenarios.

-- Jot down routine appointments and prepare to book them in over the next few days: haircuts, dental appointments, car MOTs, birthdays and so on, along with notes of birthdays and children’s activities.
+- Jot down important and/or routine appointments and prepare to book them in over the next few days: haircuts, car MOTs, birthdays and so on.

 - Stock up on items for your medicine cabinet and throw out medical products that are past their use-by dates.